 Croatia has a Mediterranean climate with warm, rainy winters and hot, dry summers, making the shoulder seasons one of the most pleasant times to visit.

 However, the small town struggles to accommodate the high visitor demand.
-Prices consequently rise.
-Prices drop from October to April, but so do the temperatures and beach attractiveness.
+Prices consequently rise—prices, as do the temperatures and beach attractiveness, drop from October to April.

-Accommodation costs are significantly lower during the low and shoulder seasons.
-Another good reason to visit Dubrovnik outside of peak season.
+Accommodation costs are significantly lower during the low and shoulder seasons—another good reason to visit Dubrovnik outside peak season.

 Waterproof shoes are one of the most crucial items to bring to Dubrovnik beaches.

 These will keep you safe from pebbles and marine urchins (which can be scorching when the weather is intemperate).
-Don’t forget to pack a hat and sunscreen if you’re visiting in the summer.
+Don’t forget to pack a hat and sunscreen if you visit in the summer.

 Dalmatian cuisine is famous for its wonderful selection of seafood.